Mastering the 10-Basics of

 Bill Gaw's LEAN

 of 357 charts and graphs with relevant narratives plus "lessons

-learned" from a MRP-LEAN manufacturing "been there, done
+learned" from a LEAN manufacturing "been there, done

 delivered via Internet in both .pdf and .ppt downloads

 devices and a company's Intranet.

 Strategic planning is a business process that many companies employ to identify their critical success targets that set the course for future growth and profits.